Lillian1070/showcase_sql_5/README.md

 _Note: This section is updated on 04/20/2025._

-Upon review, I realized that the temp tables can be merged into inline subqueries, removing the need for a `WITH` clause.
+Upon review, I realized that the temp tables can be merged into inline subqueries, excluding the need for a `WITH` clause.
 This makes the query more concise and avoids the creation of temporary tables.

 ```sql
 SELECT